I run an insurance company, and I’m tempted to deny your claims. You see, every dollar I don’t pay you, is a dollar more to our profits.

 What to do?

 Clearly it would be better if everyone just behaved nobly.
 Problem is neither side has anything to gain by unilaterally behaving better.
 In game theory, such gridlock is known as a ‘Nash equilibrium,’ and at the Nash equilibrium for insurance, everyone loses.
-Conflicts of interest breed distrust, fueling misbehavior, and resulting in a product that is expensive, bureaucratic, and unloved.

 Starting from scratch